Today I took a magical walk with a sea otter. Out in the light spring rain as I was thinking about my mother.

 But this time was different.

-Her voice was weak.
 She had difficulty drinking her water.
-Had no interest in eating her lunch.
+And no interest in eating her lunch.

 After our walk we dropped her off at her care facility.
 We kissed her face and said our goodbyes.

 Little did I know, it would be the last time my mother would ever kiss her grandson goodbye.

 The last time she would look into his beautiful brown eyes and smile.

 The very last time she would watch him walk away.

 As we drove home that day my son and I talked about our visit.